Find the Right Insurance Policy for Your Property

 HO-8: An HO-8 policy form is designed for older homes that have a replacement cost that exceeds the actual cash value of the home.
 For that reason, the HO-8 policy form is frequently used to insure registered landmarks and architecturally significant structures.

 HO-6: HO-6 policies are designed as insurance for condo owners and co-op tenants.
 Every condo or co-op association has different insurance policies and levels of protection.
 As a condo owner or co-op tenant, you have the right to review the insurance policy the association has in place.
-Make sure you examine the policy before purchasing insurance for your unit — you don't want to purchase too little coverage or have coverages that overlap.
+Make sure you examine the policy before purchasing insurance for your unit — you don't want to purchase too little coverage or to have coverages that overlap.

-Condo owners need an HO-6 policy to cover the part of the structure they own, their belongings inside, liability and additional living expenses should the unit become uninhabitable due to a covered peril.
+Condo owners need an HO-6 policy to cover the parts of the building that they own — namely the walls of their unit and everything within.
 Sometimes a condo association is only responsible for common areas of the building, landscaping and the bare walls, floor and ceiling.
 An HO-6 policy is especially important in that circumstance.

-HOA (Homeowners Association Insurance): This insurance policy form is designed to cover the common property of complexes where one or more buildings have tenants that own their unit.
+Homeowners association (HOA) insurance: This insurance policy form is designed to cover the common property of complexes where one or more buildings have tenants that own their unit.
 Since the needs of every homeowners association are different, these policies can vary greatly.
 All of them typically have some combination of business property insurance coverage against perils; liability coverage for accidents, mistakes and injuries on common property; and business crime insurance in the event of vandalism, robbery or board member dishonesty.